 The PGA Championship 36-hole cut rule is one of the most accommodating in golf, limiting the weekend field to the top 70 players and ties -- more room compared to the PGA Tour 36-hole cut rule of the top 65 and ties.

 Actually, they do.
 At the PGA Championship, the professionals who miss the 36-hole cut are also paid.
-In 2021, those professionals who missed the cut were paid $3,200.
+In 2022, those professionals who missed the cut were paid $4,000, up from $3,200 in 2021.
 There are no amateurs in the PGA Championship.